 You cannot cut the Crossrope Get Lean to a custom length, but this model has multiple sizing options available for purchase.
-The Crossrope sets itself apart from the rest with its quick-release interchangeable ¼ lb and ½ lb braided steel PVC coated ropes.
+The Crossrope distinguishes itself from the rest with its quick-release interchangeable ¼ lb and ½ lb braided steel PVC-coated ropes.
 The ¼ lb is excellent for cranking up your skipping speed, while the ½ lb is ideal for adding resistance to your workout routine.

 The Pulse Weighted is adjustable in two different ways — you can easily cut the PVC rope to a custom length using nothing more than a pair of scissors, and the weights can be removed from the handles by simply unscrewing the caps and sliding them out.

-Deciding which product is the right one for you can be a complicated task, even for something as seemingly simple as a jump rope.
-We purchased and tested models for all types of applications and at several different price points to determine which are the best for which situations.
-We hope by reading our review that you now have the confidence to buy the one that matches your needs.
+Deciding which product is right for you can be a complicated task, even for something as seemingly simple as a jump rope.
+We purchased and tested models for all types of applications and at several different price points to determine the best for each situation.
+We hope that by reading our review, you now have the confidence to buy the one that matches your needs.
 Happy hopping!

 — Austin Palmer and Ross Patton